ngoctd314/learning/backend/golang/chapter 3. concurrent and parallelism/Chapter 1. An introduction to Concurrency.md

 Have you ever been in hallway walking toward another person?
 She moves to one side, but you're just done the same.
 So you move to the other side, but she's also done the same.
 Imagine this going on forever, and you understand livelocks.

+This example demonstrates a very common reason livelocks are written: two or more concurrent processes attempting to prevent a deadlock without condition.
+If the people in the hallway had agreed with one another that only one person would move, there would be nolivelock: one person would stand still, the other would move to the other side, and they'd continue walking.

+Livelocks are a subset of large set of problems call starvation.
+We'll look at that next.

 **Starvation**

 Starvation is any situation where a concurrent process cannot get all the resources it needs to perform work.